Duration: 3 months, starting late May or early June through August

 - Ability to work between the hours of 7 a.m. - 3:30 p.m.

-- Ability to work a five-day per week schedule including Saturdays and Sundays, (for example, Saturday - Wednesday) or alternate weekdays off as arranged with supervisor.
+- Ability to work a five-day per week schedule including Saturday OR Sunday (for example: Sunday through Thursday or Tuesday through Saturday).

 - Ability to maintain adequate attendance and work holidays when scheduled.